Best Manga Like Solo Leveling

 Both MCs are betrayed and left for dead by their companions, only to survive by putting their lives on the line.
 The two of them get their powers inside the dungeons, as well.

-The transition from meek to OP in both characters is noticeable, as well as the change in their attitudes.
+The change from shy to very confident in both characters is clear, as well as their attitude shifts.